Hearing the Voice of Persons Living with Dementia – Conversations with Carmen

 Since the Partnership began in 2012, this data indicates Missouri’s percentage rates have dropped every quarter, with an overall decrease of 9.17 percent.
 This is encouraging and shows that Missouri is making improvements towards decreasing the use of antipsychotic medications for residents with dementia when their use is not indicated or appropriate.
 Please view the trend update here: CMS Trend Update – Antipsychotic Drug Use in Nursing Homes.

 The new report is available for download by visiting the Alzheimer’s Association® at www.alz.org.

 Alive Inside – A Story of Music & Memory

 YouTube links below are clips from a forthcoming documentary called “Alive Inside,” about the power of music to restore some neurological function and quality of life to nursing home residents with Alzheimer’s Disease and other conditions.

 The film follows Dan Cohen, a social worker who stumbled onto the power of loading iPods with the favorite music of nursing home residents and playing it for them when they were essentially unreachable in any other way.
 The effect of the music, as you can tell from the clips, often lasts considerably longer than the music itself.
 Oliver Sacks, the famous neurologist and author, narrates portions of the movie and explains how this is possible.
 Cohen has since founded a 501(c)3 non-profit called Music & Memory, with a mission to deliver free personalized iPods to nursing home residents across the country.
 They accomplish this with donations and donated used iPods.
 The film was previewed at the 2012 Pioneer Network Conference in Jacksonville, Florida.
-The film is not in theaters or available on DVD at this time, as the filmmakers want to take it on the film festival circuit later this year.
+The film is not in theaters or available on DVD at this time.
 View trailer clips from the film:

 More clips are available on the Music & Memory website at: http://www.musicandmemory.org/index.html.